Maratus volans

 Maratus volans is a species in the jumping spider family (Salticidae), belonging to the genus Maratus (peacock spiders).
 These spiders are native to certain areas in Australia and occupy a wide distribution of habitats.
-They have a specialized visual system that allows them to see the full visible spectrum as well as in the UV-range; this helps them detect and pursue prey.
-Males of this species are characterized by their colorful abdomen flaps that are used to attract females during courtship.
+They have a specialized visual system that allows them to see the full visible spectrum as well as in the ultraviolet-range; this helps them detect and pursue prey.
+Males of this species are characterized by their colourful abdomen flaps that are used to attract females during courtship.

 Description

 Both sexes reach about 5 mm in body length.
-Females and immatures of both sexes are brown but have color patterns by which they can be distinguished from related species.
+Females and immatures of both sexes are brown but have colour patterns by which they can be distinguished from related species.

 Behavior

 Courtship

-The red, blue and black colored males have flap-like extensions of the abdomen with white hairs that can be folded down.
-They are used for display during mating: the male raises his abdomen, then expands and raises the flaps so that the abdomen forms a white-fringed, circular field of color.
+The red, blue and black males have flap-like extensions of the abdomen with white hairs that can be folded down.
+They are used for display during mating: the male raises his abdomen, then expands and raises the flaps so that the abdomen forms a white-fringed, circular field of colour.
 The species, and indeed the whole genus Maratus, have been compared to peacocks in this respect.
 The third pair of legs is also raised for display, showing a brush of black hairs and white tips.
 These legs are also used in a clapping motion to further attract a female's attention.
 While approaching the female, the male vibrates his abdomen while waving raised legs and tail, and dances from side to side.
 However, females are more attracted to the visual efforts of the dance done by the males rather than the vibrational signals.
+These visual efforts typically last around twenty-four minutes on average, but can range from six to fifty minutes.

 Vibrations

-An important part of the male peacock spider’s courtship is the vibrations that accompany the fan dance.
+An important part of the male peacock spider's courtship is the vibrations that accompany the fan dance.
 The exact mechanism of how these vibrations are produced is not known, but it is known that they are produced almost solely from rapid movements in their abdomen.
 There are three kinds of vibrations: rumble-rumps, crunch rolls, and grind-revs.
 Rumble-rumps are continuously emitted during the courtship, and can even start before the male sees the female.
 The name comes from the two distinct sounds, the rumble and the rump.
 The crunch rolls and grind-revs are observed right before the pre-mount display.
 Males who put forth more effort in both the visual display and the vibratory signaling had a higher success in mating.
 Having a higher measured effort meant putting in more time engaged in the visual display or vibrating with more vigor.
 Both of these are postulated to indicate a healthier and more fit male.
 However, visual displays are more strongly linked to mating success than vibratory signaling.